aedobbyn/multicolor/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* A check for RGUI environment was added on load, and whenever the multi_color function is called.
+* A check for environments that cannot add was added on load, and whenever the multi_color function is called.

 ## Reverse dependencies